eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 published to a [Fluentd](https://www.fluentd.org) or [Fluent Bit](https://fluentbit.io) endpoint from where they can be forwarded into a logging backend of your choice.

-This publishing of connection logs is not configured dynamically via a [piggyback helper command](#helper-commands), instead this must be enabled via [configuration](installation-operating.html#ditto-configuration) in the `connectivity.conf` by setting environment variables or overwriting the configuration via system properties.
+This publishing of connection logs is not configured dynamically via a [piggyback helper endpoint](#helper-endpoints), instead this must be enabled via [configuration](installation-operating.html#ditto-configuration) in the `connectivity.conf` by setting environment variables or overwriting the configuration via system properties.